superduper-io/superduper/docs/content/use_cases/fine_tune_llm_on_database.md

     </TabItem>
 </Tabs>
 <!-- TABS -->
-## Connect to superduper
+## Connect to Superduper

 :::note
-Note that this is only relevant if you are running superduper in development mode.
+Note that this is only relevant if you are running Superduper in development mode.
 Otherwise refer to "Configuring your production system".
 :::